 The Google Chrome support team claim that they will keep information restricted pertaining to bug fixes until enough of their users have been updated.
 Also, they claim they reserve the right to keep bug(s) information restricted if that bug(s) has not been fixed yet.
 In a response to a comment on this blog post, I found out that Google Chrome support team keeps information about bugs a secret for fourteen weeks after a bug is marked “fixed”.

 “Hi David, that just means all the bugs are currently restricted.
 By default they are opened up 14 weeks after the bug has been marked as fixed.”Need Online Computer Technical Support?
-Ask a Computer Technician Now and Solve Your Computer Problem.
+Ask a Computer Technician and Solve Your Computer Problem Now.

 Note: Access to bug details and links may be kept restricted until a majority of users are updated with a fix.
 We will also retain restrictions if the bug exists in a third party library that other projects similarly depend on, but haven’t yet fixed.